spokestack/spokestack.io/content/blog/maker-models-on-embedded-devices.md

 ## Testing with a Project

-We will test with our Spokestack "Hello, World!" [project](https://github.com/spokestack/python-hello-world).
-Keep in mind we installed the dependencies in the previous sections.
+We will test with our ["Hello, World!" project](https://github.com/spokestack/python-hello-world).
+Keep in mind we installed the dependencies in the previous sections, so you will not need to follow that project's README.

 ```shell
 git clone https://github.com/spokestack/python-hello-world.git